I would like you to go to this link:

 I offer the heavy cotton insert lace to place above the cuffs and hems.

-Many clergy prefer the alb and amice combination (and our clergy really should use them to protect important vestment sets).
+But, some clergy prefer the alb and amice combination (and our clergy really should use them to protect important vestment sets).
 Not only does the alb-amice combination protect valuable vestments, it gives a ‘finished’ look to chasubles at the neck – the same way a handsome scarf ‘finishes’ a jacket or coat.

 The information about albs and amices is contained in my reprint of a 1945 pamphlet put out by J.& P. Coat’s-Clark’s O.N.T.
 Threads.
 It was written for the Roman Catholic Church (and high-church Anglicans).
 Other instructions include cincture, stole, maniple, chasuble, burse, chalice veil, cope and humeral veil.
 The full title is ‘Vestments required for Holy Sacrifice of Mass and other Sacred Functions’.